Purdue-ECE-32300/lab_book/source/lab_1.md

     channel4 = Trace_4(:,2);
     ```

-    Plot the four channels of data on the computer screen using the Matlab
+    Plot the four channels of data on the computer screen using the MATLAB
     commands plot and subplot.
 Add a title, labels, and grid.
 Make a hard copy
     printout of the plot.

 11. For each channel, compute the average and RMS values of the signals.
 This
-    can be accomplished by creating Matlab programs.
+    can be accomplished by creating MATLAB programs.
 Using the m-file editor,
-    write the following Matlab commands and save in file avg.m.
+    write the following MATLAB commands and save in file avg.m.

     ```matlab
     avsum = 0.0;